 He shook his head and cracked a smile.

-It honestly feels like God was preparing me for this new challenge my whole life.
+It honestly feels like God has been preparing me for this new challenge my whole life.
 And as the title of my new book suggests, I’m just along for the ride!

 Thank you for reading.